wurthless-elektroniks/pigli360-workbench/readme.md

 Common phat modding methods:
 - RGH1.2: Done, tested working on Falcon, not sure how it will work on Jasper yet
-- EXT_CLK: Planned.
-EXT_CLK uses far less precise slowdown than PLL (maybe 10-11x slowdown) and as such requires more accurate timings.
+- EXT_CLK: Doesn't work.
+EXT_CLK uses far less precise slowdown than PLL (maybe 3-11x slowdown) and as such requires more accurate timings.
 Some way of getting the RP2040 to run off the 48 MHz system standby clock will be required, most likely using a high speed 74-series counter IC.

 Novel concepts for glitching:
 - RGH1.2.3: Basically RGH1.2 with I2C slowdown and RGH3 ECC.
 Not done yet.
 - EXT+3: Similar concept for Zephyr boards combining EXT_CLK and I2C slowdown.
-Planned.
+Might be unstable.

 Other stuff I could conceptualize:
 - Method to use I2C to disable the 100 MHz CPU clock and inject a slower clock signal in its place.